zahidhasandipu/zahidhasandipu/README.md

-Hi there, I'm Zahid Hasan Dipu.
+Hi, I am Zahid Hasan.
 You can call me Dipu 🙌🏻

-I have started my journey 20 years ago as a kindergarten student, till date, I am learning new things.
-Thanks to my mother who continuously gave me support to pursue my dream.
-Recently completed MS in Data Science from National University, San Diego.
-Leaning the MERN Stack (Mongo BD, Express JS, React JS, Node JS).
-In my free time I explore the history of different countries, love playing soccer, big Champions League Football fan.
-Ex fastest man of Comilla Education Board.
+During my 8th standard, while my friends decided to pursue science, I decided to go with business because I wanted real-world business experience.
+Although working with data as an industry executive was a good experience, I wanted something challenging rather than regular data input and preparing financial statements.
+So I dived into the data world and completed my MS in Data Science.
+While doing that, I got to explore the software industry, and I found it exhilarating.
+I am currently learning MERN Stack (Mongo BD, Express JS, React JS, Node JS) to gain further knowledge.
+My greatest strength is I never fear making bold decisions.
+I am unique because I came from a business background, explored data science, and now implementing all those perspectives in the software industry.
+In my free time, I explore the history of different countries, love playing soccer, big Champions League Football fan.
+Ex-student leader and fastest man of Comilla Education Board.